tariktesfa/math-magicians/README.md

 ## Getting Started

-- To get a local copy up and running follow these simple example steps. clone the repository by running git clone `https://github.com/tariktesfa/math-magicians.git` navigate to the folder cd math-magicians
+To get a local copy up and running follow these simple example steps.

+- Clone the repository by running git clone `https://github.com/tariktesfa/math-magicians.git`
+- Navigate to the folder cd math-magicians
-Install packages by running `npm install`
+- Install packages by running `npm install`
-Run the app by running `npm start`
+- Run the app by running `npm start`

 ## Author

 👤 **Tarikwa Tesfa**